 In this paper, we present memory-efficient deterministic algorithms for constructing ε -nets and ε -approximations of streams of geometric data.
 Our algorithms use a polylogarithmic amount of memory, provided ε is at least inverse-polylogarithmic.

 As mentioned above, ε -nets and ε -approximations are of interest in their own right and have many applications in computational geometry.
 We show how our deterministic samples can be used to answer online iceberg geometric queries on data streams, such as in multi-dimensional iceberg range searching.
 Because the information typically of interest from data streams is statistical, we focus in this paper primarily on the use of ε -nets and ε -approximations to compute approximations to several robust statistics of geometric data streams, including Tukey depth, simplicial depth, regression depth, the Thiel-Sen estimator, and the least median of squares.
 Thus, we additionally give polylogarithmic-space data streaming algorithms for computing approximations to these statistics.
 We also include a lower bound for non-iceberg range queries in data streams.

-2. Preliminaries on ε -Nets and ε -Approximations
+2 Preliminaries on ε -Nets and ε -Approximations

-We recap certain aspects of ε -Nets and ε -approximations [37, 29] which are part of a general framework for modelling a number of interesting problems in computational geometry and derandomizing divide-and-conquer type algorithms.
+We recap certain aspects of ε -nets and ε -approximations [46, 37] which are part of a general framework for modelling a number of interesting problems in computational geometry and derandomizing divide-and-conquer algorithms.

-A range space is a set system, i.e., a pair $\Sigma = (X, \mathcal{R})$, where X is a set and \mathcal{R} is a set of subsets of X. We call the elements of \mathcal{R} the ranges of Σ , as \mathcal{R} is typically defined in terms of some well structured geometry.
-If Y is a subset of X, we denote by $\mathcal{R}|Y$ the set system induced by \mathcal{R} on Y, i.e., $\{R \cap Y | R \in \mathcal{R}\}^1$.
+Definition 2.1 A range space is a set system, i.e., a pair $\Sigma = (X, \mathcal{R})$, where X is a set and \mathcal{R} is a set of subsets of X. We call the elements of \mathcal{R} the ranges of Σ , as \mathcal{R} is typically defined in terms of some well structured geometry.